Lawsuits involving TikTok: Collecting children's data

 In June 2021, the Netherlands-based Market Information Research Foundation (SOMI) filed a €1.4 billion lawsuit with an Amsterdam court on behalf of Dutch parents against TikTok, alleging that the app gathers data on children without adequate permission.
 In interlocutory judgments issued in October 2023 and January 2024, the Amsterdam District Court allowed the claims of SOMI to proceed, along with those of the Foundation Take Back Your Privacy and the Foundation Mass Damage & Consumer.

 On August 2, 2024, the US Department of Justice sued TikTok for allegedly violating the Children's Online Privacy Protection Act (COPPA).
 In October 2024, Texas sued TikTok, accusing it of violating state law by sharing children's personal identifying information without consent from their parents or legal guardians.
 In October 2024, Attorneys General of thirteen states and the District of Columbia filed lawsuits against TikTok over collecting children's data in violation of the federal COPPA, as well as over mental health concerns involving minors.
 In one of the lawsuits, the Attorney General of Kentucky also alleged that TikTok developed an internal strategy to use its content to influence U.S. Senator Mitch McConnell and other politicians.

+TikTok has agreed to pay $400 million to settle a lawsuit filed by the U.S. Department of Justice.
+The department had accused the company of violating the federal law on children's privacy by collecting personal data from users under the age of 13 without parental consent.